-Hergetova Cihelna, 8 minute walk - Again, on our main page of restaurant recommendations, this is probably the most trendy bar/restaurant in town.
+Hergetova Cihelna, 8 minute walk - (See below) this is probably the most trendy bar/restaurant in town.
 They have an absolutely excellent deck on the Vltava for summer lunching or dining.
 Reservations a must.

 Kampa Park, 8 minute walk - (see below) The food can be great and it can be all right, but it's always expensive.
 They have a great deck on the Vltava and this is perhaps the most romantic place in Prague for dinner.